 But things in Zipolite had clearly changed, and so did our plans.

-We were glad we decided to ditch Zipolite because the next beach town to the north is Mazunte where the vibe was lively yet chelaxed without being decrepit.
-At Mazunte a lone (terribly weather-worn) road juts off the highway and dead ends at Playa Rinconcito–Mazunte’s petite and sheltered arc of sand.
+We were glad we decided to ditch Zipolite because the next beach town to the north is Mazunte where the vibe was lively yet chillaxed without being decrepit.
+At Mazunte, a lone (terribly weather-worn) road juts off the highway and dead ends at Playa Rinconcito–Mazunte’s petite and sheltered arc of sand.

 We were guests in the Cactus room which is where the owner used to live.
 The multi-level thatch-roofed open-air bungalow is perched on a cactus-covered rocky outcrop a couple dozen feet above the Pacific Ocean which crashes dramatically (some guests even complain about the noise but we loved it).